Refugee: Obstacles

 Statistics found that in places such as Uganda and Kenya, there were gaps in refugee students attending schools.
 It found that 80% of refugees in Uganda were attending schools, whereas only 46% of students were attending schools in Kenya.
 Furthermore, for secondary levels, the numbers were much lower.
 There was only 1.4% of refugee students attending schools in Malaysia.
 This trend is evident across several first settlement countries and carry negative impacts on students once they arrive to their permanent settlement homes, such as the US, and have to navigate a new education system.
-Unfortunately, some refugees do not have a chance to attend schools in their first settlement countries because they are considered undocumented immigrants in places like Malaysia for Rohingya refugees.
+Some refugees do not have a chance to attend schools in their first settlement countries because they are considered undocumented immigrants in places like Malaysia for Rohingya refugees.
 In other cases, such as Burundians in Tanzania, refugees can get more access to education while in displacement than in their home countries.

 Overcoming obstacles

 All students need some form of support to help them overcome obstacles and challenges they may face in their lives, especially refugee children who may experience frequent disruptions.
 There are a few ways in which schools can help refugee students overcome obstacles to attain success in their new homes: